cube2222/jql/README.md

 ```
 Combine them with _filter_ and even the void will be gone!

-In practice you obviously have to spell out their name, otherwise it won't work, but that's on you!
+In practice you obviously have to spell out his name, otherwise it won't work, but that's on you!

 # Summary
 Hope you enjoyed this **incredible** journey!